Return to Wellbeing

 Soft Start

-Children come in and choose fun educational activities to do.
-This gives Teachers and Teaching Assistants chance to check in with the children and deal with any immediate problems or worries.
+Children come in with their parents or carers at the start of the school day and choose educational activities to do.
+This gives Teachers and Teaching Assistants the chance to check in with the children and deal with any immediate problems or worries.

 Class Teachers/TAs